 This content has been automatically translated from Ukrainian.

-Installation (Editing) in cinema is the process of combining different parts of the filmed material into one complete sequence that tells a story.
-This includes selecting and trimming frames, setting the order of scenes and the rhythm of transitions between them.
+Editing in film is the process of combining different parts of the recorded material into a cohesive sequence that tells a story.
+This includes selecting and trimming shots, establishing the order of scenes, and the rhythm of transitions between them.

-The editor (Editor) is responsible for forming the final look of the film.
-Editors sometimes choose what was filmed during filming and decide which scenes, shots or moments will be included in the final product.
-There are several key aspects to the installation process.
+The editor is responsible for shaping the final look of the film.
+Editors sometimes make choices from what was shot during filming and decide which scenes, shots, or moments will be included in the final product.
+There are several key aspects in the editing process.

-Pruning and connectionEditors choose the best shots from those shot and combine them into a sequence.
+Trimming and JoiningEditors select the best shots from what was filmed and join them into a sequence.

-Order and rhythmThey determine in what order the frames and scenes will go, and set the pace of transitions between them.
+Order and RhythmThey determine the order in which shots and scenes will go and establish the pace of transitions between them.

-TransitionsEditors use different types of transitions between frames, such as dimming, scattering, blurring, etc.
+TransitionsEditors use various types of transitions between shots, such as fades, dissolves, blurs, etc.

-Editing is an important part of making a film that greatly affects its structure, pace, mood, and ultimately how the story is told.
+Editing is an important part of creating a film that significantly affects its structure, pace, mood, and ultimately how the story is told.

 This post doesn't have any additions from the author yet.